 You can’t control the variance, but you can control how you play each hand.
 To play your hands better, you need to have the right information, laid out in an easy to access and understand way.

 Don’t pass up on the edge that a properly set up HUD can give you.
-Get yourself a free +EV HUD trial and improve your winrate and your life!
+Get yourself a premium, or at least a free +EV HUD and improve your winrate and your life!